 It is mainly used in classical music, flamenco, Brazilian music and jazz.

 It differs from Spanish guitar by narrower fingerboard and metal strings.
 Typical is the more robust instrument, which usually allows for brighter bass tones.
 The neck is adapted to a greater string tension, often with a reinforced wire that can accommodate any unwanted bend.
-The strings are fixed to the bridge by means of pins.
-The right hand plays with fingers or plectrum.
+The strings are fixed to the bridge using pegs.
+The right hand plays with fingers or pick.

 Jumbo is used in many musical styles, the most common are country, folk, jazz, blues, rock.

 So far I have not found the fundamental difference between jumbo and western guitar.
-Perhaps just the jumbo has a more robust body and thus also more penetrating bass.
+Perhaps just the jumbo has a more robust body and therefore more penetrating bass.

-It has an arched top plate with two sound apertures, so-called ephids, which are similar to the violin's violins.
-It is equipped with a cut-out for the left hand (so-called cutaway) for better movement and easier to reach the heights.
+It has an arched top plate with two sound holes, so-called efes, which are similar to the sound holes of a violin.
+It is equipped with a cut-out in the body for the left hand (so-called cutaway) for better movement and easier to reach the heights.
 Another specific feature is the pickguard, which is the impact area for the picker, and a hand that prevents damage to the surface of the front panel.
-As the name itself suggests - it is typical of jazz music.
+As the name itself suggests - it is typical especially of jazz music.

-The resonant guitar (the body is fitted with a large aluminum resonator) with a wooden body.
-For good guitar rounded neck, we can play either classic guitar style or so called slide style (using a handcuff like a Hawaiian guitar), where the tool can be placed horizontally on the knees.
-It has a strong and bell-like sound and is used mainly in country and bluegrass.
+Resophonic guitar (the body is equipped with a large aluminum resonator) with a wooden body.
+For Dobro with a rounded guitar neck, we can play either the classic guitar style or the so-called slide style (using a playing iron as with a Hawaiian guitar), in which you can have the instrument placed horizontally on your knees.
+It excels in strong and ringing sound and is used mainly in country and bluegrass.

 An electric guitar (more accurately electrophonic) is a type of guitar in which electromagnetic sensors convert the vibration of strings with a steel core into an electric current that is guided by the guitar into an amplifier.
 An electric guitar often uses various effects to adjust the sound.
 The resulting sound is also greatly influenced by the amplifier and speaker used.
 Guitars are of a variety of shapes.